ExaVault/evapi-java-samples/README.md

-# ExaVault Java API Sample Project - v2.0
+# ExaVault Java API Sample Code - v2 API

 ## Introduction
 Welcome to the sample project for ExaVault's Java code library, which demonstrates how to use various aspects of our API with your ExaVault account.
 The Java code library is available [on Github](https://github.com/ExaVault/evapi-java).
-The library is generated from our API's [public swagger YAML file](https://www.exavault.com/api/docs/evapi_2.0_public.yaml)
+The library is generated from our API's [public swagger YAML file](https://www.exavault.com/api/docs/evapi_2.0_public.yaml).

 ## Requirements

 To run this project, you'll need Java 1.7+ (or greater) installed as well as any Java IDE (i.e. Eclipse or IntelliJ).

-You'll also need an [ExaVault](https://www.exavault.com/) account as well as, and an [API key and Access Token](https://www.exavault.com/developer/api-docs/#section/Obtaining-Your-API-Key-and-Access-Token).
+You'll also need an [ExaVault](https://www.exavault.com/) account as well as and an [API key and Access Token](https://www.exavault.com/developer/api-docs/#section/Obtaining-Your-API-Key-and-Access-Token).

-Some sample scripts will assume your account contains the "Sample Files and Folders folder", which come pre-loaded with a new account.
+Some sample scripts will assume your account contains the "Sample Files and Folders" folder, which come pre-loaded with a new account.
-You may need to make changes to ````DownloadFiles.java```` if those files are not present.
+You may need to make changes to ````DownloadFiles.java```` if that folder is not present.

 ## Running Your First Sample